Student Complaint Procedure

 Online students are able to follow the same procedure as on-campus students if a grievance with the College arises.
 The actual procedure will depend on the nature of the complaint, as described below:

-- Academic Grievances: Student complaints regarding having been treated unfairly because the College has failed to follow its own rules; has been the subject of an adverse action, or has received suspension or dismissal resulting from the application of any policy, procedure, or academic standard of the College should follow the procedure outlined in the Generations College Academic Catalog starting on page 84.
+- Academic Grievances: Student complaints regarding having been treated unfairly because the College has failed to follow its own rules; has been the subject of an adverse action, or has received suspension or dismissal resulting from the application of any policy, procedure, or academic standard of the College should follow the procedure outlined in the Generations College Academic Catalog.

 - Sexual Harassment: Generations College will not tolerate acts of sexual harassment by employees, supervisors, managers, or students as they are prohibited practices and will be subject to disciplinary measures.
-For sexual harassment policy and reporting procedures please click here and go to page 86 and for more information regarding sexual harassment laws and policies please click here.
+For the sexual harassment policy, reporting procedures, and for more information regarding sexual harassment laws and policies please click here.

 - Financial Disputes: Questions or concerns regarding students’ tuition and fees or financial aid should be resolved by contacting either the Registrar or Director of Financial Aid.